survivejs/react-book/manuscript/drafts/asset_management.md

 In isomorphic applications the server can provide basic markup and initial data within HTML.
 That will help us to avoid JavaScript processing and several roundtrips as the data is already there.

 Unfortunately there is no single solution that fits all cases.
-Instead we'll show you several strategies you can try to apply based on the situation.
-Webpack is quite versatile in this regard.
+Instead we'll show you several strategies you can try to apply based on the situation. webpack is quite versatile in this regard.
 With a bit of configuration you can get complex setups done.

 ## Inlining Images

 If you load a lot of images in your CSS it is possible to automatically inline these images as Base64 strings to lower the number of requests required.
 This can be based on the size of the image.
-There is a balance of size of download and number of downloads that you have to figure out for your project, and Webpack makes that balance easy to adjust.
+There is a balance of size of download and number of downloads that you have to figure out for your project, and webpack makes that balance easy to adjust.

 ## Installing the url-loader

 `npm install url-loader --save-dev` will install the loader that can convert resolved paths as Base64 strings.
-As mentioned in other sections of this cookbook Webpack will resolve "url()" statements in your CSS as any other require or import statements.
+As mentioned in other sections of this cookbook webpack will resolve "url()" statements in your CSS as any other require or import statements.
 This means that if we test on image file extensions for this loader we can run them through it.

 ```javascript
 var path = require('path');